iokarkan/blogfolio/_posts/2022-12-27-RecommenderSystemProject.md

 by computing the root mean squared error (RMSE) of the predicted ratings on a test set.

-Using the `suprise` well-written docs, a sample code for the above can be constructed:
+Using the `surprise` well-written docs, a sample code for the above can be constructed:

 ```Python
 # imports